 After performing these steps, you won’t encounter the MS Excel not working error when using macros.

 Cause 4 – Virus Infection and Antivirus Integration with Excel

 Running outdated antivirus software makes it easy for viruses to break in, causing Excel to stop working.
-You might also face this issue, if your antivirus is conflicting with Excel.
+You might also face this issue, if your antivirus software is conflicting with Excel program.

 Make sure that your antivirus program is up-to-date to safeguard Excel against new viruses.
 Antivirus software vendors releases latest updates.
 Make sure to download the updates from vendor’s website.

 If antivirus program includes integration with Microsoft Excel, you may face performance issues.
 In that case, disable antivirus software from integrating with your Excel application.
 Or, remove all antivirus software add-ins from the application and check if it fixes the error.

 You can contact your antivirus software vendor to assist you in removing Excel integration within the antivirus program.

 Caution: Making any changes to the antivirus settings can make your computer vulnerable to malicious attacks.
 Use this solution at your own risk.

 Cause 5 – Microsoft Office Installation is Corrupt